akeneo/pim-api-docs/content/rest-api/overview.md

 The PIM API is protected by a rate-limiting to ensure the global PIM platform stability even with an over sollicitation.

-As the author of an Akeneo PIM integration and Rest API consumer, your API call might be rate limited, in this case it will receive an HTTP status code 429.
-The response will be completed with a Retry-After HTTP header which will indicate the delay to wait before retrying an API call.
+As the author of an Akeneo PIM integration and Rest API consumer, your API call might be rate-limited.
+In this case, it will receive an HTTP status code 429.
+The response will be completed with a Retry-After HTTP header, indicating the delay to wait before retrying an API call.

 ## Introducing the REST API reference